 The present assessment provides substantial evidence that demonstrates how the human rights situation in China meets each of the nine ‘objective criteria’, and therefore requires prompt action by the Human Rights Council, for the following reasons:

-- Over 40 Special Procedures experts have twice called for ‘the establishment of an impartial and independent UN mechanism to closely monitor, analyse and report annually on the human rights situation in China,’ in June 2020 and in June 2022;
+- Over 40 UN Special Procedures experts have called on three occasions for ‘the establishment of an impartial and independent UN mechanism to closely monitor, analyse and report annually on the human rights situation in China,’ in June 2020, June 2022, and September 2022;

-- The Working Group on Arbitrary Detention has reiterated concerns about ‘a systemic problem with arbitrary detention in China, which amounts to a serious violation of international law’; while Special Procedures have overall addressed the targeting of 92 human rights defenders since 2018, recalling deep concerns about their enforced disappearance, arbitrary detention, and criminalisation;
+- The UN Working Group on Arbitrary Detention has reiterated concerns about ‘a systemic problem with arbitrary detention in China, which amounts to a serious violation of international law’, including in its most recent Opinions (6/2022 and 9/2022); while Special Procedures have overall addressed the targeting of 92 human rights defenders since 2018, recalling deep concerns about their enforced disappearance, arbitrary detention, and criminalisation, including Tibetan rights defenders;

-- Special Procedures have issued 83 communications and 27 press releases to China since 2018, but noted they ‘have yet to see any signs of political will to address the concerns raised’; the government has not replied to 19 pending visit requests, and rejected all UPR recommendations to provide unhindered access to UN experts;
+- Special Procedures have issued 83 communications and 28 press releases to China since 2018, but noted they ‘have yet to see any signs of political will to address the concerns raised’; the government has not replied to 19 pending visit requests, and rejected all Universal Periodic Review (UPR) recommendations to provide unhindered access to UN experts;

 - China ranks among the top five perpetrators of reprisals against civil society actors for cooperation with the UN, with 43 cases reported by the Secretary-General: it is the most frequently cited country since 2010 alongside Saudi Arabia;